Tampa Bay Buccaneers vs. New York Jets NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- New York has combined with its opponents to score more than 45.5 points in nine of 15 games this season.
+- New York's games have gone over 45.5 points in nine of 15 chances this season.

-- The two teams combine to score 47.9 points per game, 2.4 more than the total in this contest.
+- The combined points per game average of the two teams, 47.9, is 2.4 points more than Sunday's over/under.

-- This contest's over/under is 5.2 points fewer than the 50.7 these two squads combine to give up per game in 2021.

-- The average total in Buccaneers games this season is 50.1, 4.6 points above Sunday's total of 45.5.
+- The average total in Buccaneers games this season is 50.1, 4.6 points more than Sunday's over/under of 45.5.

-- The 43.8 PPG average total in Jets games this season is 1.7 points fewer than this game's over/under.

 Buccaneers stats and trends

-- In Tampa Bay's 15 games this season, it has eight wins against the spread.
+- Tampa Bay has played 15 games, with eight wins against the spread.

-- The Buccaneers have been favored by 13 points or more once this season and covered the spread.

-- Tampa Bay's games this year have eclipsed the over/under seven times in 15 opportunities (46.7%).
+- This season, the Buccaneers won ATS in their only game as a favorite of 13 points or more.

-- When Tampa Bay records more than 29.9 points, it is 8-1 against the spread and 9-0 overall.
+- Tampa Bay is 8-1 against the spread and 9-0 overall in games when it puts up more than 29.9 points.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Jets.